sangwoomo/ml-resources/README.md

 Boyd & Vandenberghe is the classic, but I think it's too boring. <br/>
 Reading chapter 2-5 and understanding Fenchel's duality would be enough.

-Rockafellar and Bertsekas more concentrates on convex analysis. <br/>
+Bertsekas more concentrates on convex analysis. <br/>
 Nocedal & Wright more concentrates on optimization.

 ### Textbook
 - Convex Optimization (Boyd & Vandenberghe) :sparkles:
-- Convex Analysis (Rockafellar)
 - Convex Optimization Theory (Bertsekas)
 - Numerical Optimization (Nocedal & Wright)